mschreie/hpe_oneview_ansible_workshop/exercises/vmware_install.md

 * root priviledges to that http-server as we want to loop mount iso-images
 * a VMware installation iso residing on that http-server
 * A server to install onto
-* This server needs to have ILO in place
+* This server needs to have ILO in place, which can mount and boot from the iso

+HINT: connecting an http-accessible file as CDROM image in ILO always seems successfull, independent of the existence of the file or reachability of the webserver.
+We suggest to first try to mount unalterd VMware iso installation image manualy and boot via one-time boot options from this device.
+Only if the manual boot into untampered install iso is working, an automated approach will be successful.

 ## Prerequisits in Tower
 We already prepared somewhere else: